Resources

 The Grief Recovery Handbook by John W. James and Russell Friedman

-Book: Love Untethered: How to Live When Your Child Dies
+Love Untethered: How to Live When Your Child Dies by Vanessa May

 Welldoing.org

-Therapist-matching and coach-matching service for in-person and online therapy
+WEBSITE: Therapist-matching and coach-matching service for in-person and online therapy.

 A Heart That Works by Rob Delaney